maxdml/psp/README.md

 - Check and add Shenango

 II.
 Experiments
-1) Setup shremote and try with the base config
-- Add schedule for the same base test.
-- Test with all systems

-2) Notebook & figure 3
+2) figure 3
-- Add to this branch the python code to parse data
+- hide all the plotting code in a module
+- find a way to automate the generation of the file listing all load points.

 3) Figure 4
 - Update psp to receive configuration for figure 4